A taste of CoreData - Part 0 - A graph framework

 You should notice that:

-• Each attribute is identified by its name property.
+- Each attribute is identified by its

-• You can provide a default value if needed.
+enum for all the available types. - You can provide a default value if needed.

 Now we can describe the relationships: